ELA Streaming Club – Sonic Forest

 Watch and learn with us

 Our Streaming Club session on 29 July at 7pm featured our expert panel described below, who discussed the role of indigenous communities in preserving the world’s biodiversity.
 The discussion was inspired by and revolved around the beautiful 35 minute Stand with Trees documentary, Sonic Forest.
 The panel was chaired by Kate Handley, ELA Executive Committee member.
-Zoom details will be provided on registration.
 There were no costs to join this event, which formed part of the ELA’s efforts to advance knowledge in domestic and international environmental law, including in relation to the recognition of indigenous voices, and the urgent need for reform of the law in a time of socio-ecological crisis.
 You can watch a recording of the event on our YouTube Channel.

 Attendees streamed Sonic Forest in their own homes (either available on YouTube or through a free subscription to Water Bear).
 We encourage our members and friends to sign up to Water Bear, as it contains a wealth of incredible films about environmental issues, and most of them are available for free!

 Maria Antonia Tigre, the Director of Latin America for the Global Network for the Study of Human Rights and the Environment (GNHRE).
 Through the GNHRE, she has increasingly focused her efforts on human rights-based climate litigation in Latin America.
 She is also a coordinator of the human rights group, with a particular focus on ecological rights, for the Global Pandemic Network (GPN), a community of scholars created to debate legal aspects associated with pandemics.